Corona and Food‒latest News

-The Leibniz-LSB@TUM has compiled current data on the topic of "Corona and food" from reliable sources.
+The Leibniz-LSB@TUM has compiled links on the topic of "Corona and food" from reliable sources.
 If you have any questions, please do not hesitate to contact us at the e-mail address: g.olias.leibniz-lsb(at)tum.de.

 FAQ of the Bundesinstitut für Risikobewertung (BfR)